What is Distributed Denial of Service (DDoS) attack?

 - Cloud-Based DDoS Prevention

 What is a DDoS attack?

 The points given below will brief you on the meaning of a DDoS attack:

 #1) DDoS (Distributed Denial of Service) attack is basically used to flood out network resources so that a user will not get access to the important information and will slow down the performance of the application associated.

 #2) It usually uses a Trojan to infect a system and as it comes from multiple sources it is difficult to identify the appropriate origin of the attack.

 #3) Until now there are few symptoms that have been traced to identify that your system is being targeted by DDoS.

 They are as follows:

-- A website which was accessible previously, suddenly becomes unavailable.
+- A website that was accessible previously, suddenly becomes unavailable.